joelfonseca/CS-433/project2/README.md

 ## Instruction to run our code with GPU

+**If you have any issues running the code on a GPU, please see with Frederik Künstner, we had a discussion about that with him and he agreed to run our code on a GPU.**

 The computation to reach our submission rely heavly on GPU computation to speed up the processing.
 We get the time with a p2.xlarge instance on AWS, which come with a Nvidia k80 GPU.

  - train.py: ~79h